 It’s sometimes difficult to know which SQL syntax to use when combining data that spans multiple tables.
-I’ll discuss some of the more frequently used methods for consolidating queries on multiple tables into a single statement.
+SQL provides several different statements for performing this type of task; knowing which to apply will yield efficient and correct results.
+In this article, I’ll discuss some of the more frequently used methods for consolidating data from multiple tables into a single result set: SELECT, JOIN, UNION and subqueries.

 SELECT table1.column1, table2.column2 FROM table1, table2 WHERE table1.column1 = table2.column1;

-In this example, I used dot notation (table1.column1) to specify which table the column came from.
-If the column in question only appears in one of the referenced tables, you don’t need to include the fully qualified name, but it may be useful to do so for readability.
+Dot notation uses the period character to separate the table and column.
+If the column appears only in one of the referenced tables, you don’t need to include the fully qualified name, but it may be useful to do so for readability.

-Tables are separated in the FROM clause by commas.
-You can include as many tables as needed, although some databases have a limit to what they can efficiently handle before introducing a formal JOIN statement, which is described below.
+The comma character separates the tables in the FROM clause.
+You can include as many tables as needed, although some databases have a limit to what they can efficiently handle before introducing a formal JOIN statement.

 You can extend this functionality to more than two tables using AND keywords in the WHERE clause.
 You can also use such a combination of tables to restrict your results without actually returning columns from every table.
-In the example below, table3 is matched up with table1, but I haven’t returned anything from table3 for display.
-I’ve merely checked to make sure the relevant column from table1 exists in table3.
-Note that table3 needs to be referenced in the FROM clause for this example.
+For example:

 SELECT table1.column1, table2.column2 FROM table1, table2, table3 WHERE table1.column1 = table2.column1 AND table1.column1 = table3.column1;